-- 15 school days have passed since the parents were notified of Exclusion Panel of the governing board decision to not reinstate the pupil and no application has been made for an independent review panel, or - The parents have stated in writing that they will not be applying for an independent review panel
+- 15 school days have passed since the parents were notified of the panel of the local governing Body's decision to not reinstate the pupil and no application has been made for an independent review panel, or - The parents have stated in writing that they will not be applying for an independent review panel.

-Where an application for an independent review has been made within 15 school days, the governing board will wait until that review has concluded before removing a pupil's name from the register.
+Where an application for an independent review has been made within 15 school days, the governing body will wait until that review has concluded before removing a pupil's name from the register.